skip to Main Content

 FAQs

 Yes!
 Thankfully, many dogs do recover from pancreatitis.
-Check with your veterinarian regarding which diet they recommend for your dog.
-A low-fat diet may help their pancreas to rest and heal and hopefully prevent recurring attacks.
+Check with your veterinarian regarding treatment and which diet they recommend for your dog.
+A low-fat diet may help their pancreas to rest and heal and hopefully prevent recurring flare ups.

 Depending on the severity of your pup’s pancreatitis, recovery can begin in as few as two to four days.
 For more serious cases that may include hospitalization, your dog may take one to two weeks to fully recover.

-Pancreatitis can be triggered by a host of things such as fatty meals, obesity, diabetes, hypothyroidism, a toxic reaction to chemicals, and even blunt force trauma to the pancreas.
+Pancreatitis can be triggered by a host of things such as fatty meals, obesity, diabetes, hypothyroidism, infections, and even blunt force trauma to the pancreas.
 That being said, a flare-up can also occur spontaneously.

 The most common warning signs are fever, nausea, vomiting, lethargy, diarrhea, abdominal pain, and decreased appetite.
 You may also notice mood changes like depression.

-During an attack, your pup may even bow, with their rear end up in the air and their front legs and head lowered.
+During a flare up, your pup may even bow, with their rear end up in the air and their front legs and head lowered.
+This ‘downward dog’ position is indicative of abdominal pain.

 The Tail End